cfengine/documentation/manuals/architecture/components.markdown

 * [cf-runagent](reference-components-cfrunagent.html)

-This is a helper program which can be used to run `cf-agent` on a number of remote hosts.
+A helper program which can be used to run `cf-agent` on a number of remote hosts.
 It cannot be used to tell `cf-agent` what to do, it can only ask `cf-serverd` on the remote host to run the `cf-agent` with its existing policy.
-It can thus be used to simulate a push of changes to CFEngine hosts, if their policy includes that they check for updates.
+It can thus be used to trigger an immediate deployment of new policy, if their existing policy includes that they check for updates.

+Privileges can be granted to users to provide a kind of Role Based Access Control (RBAC) to certain parts of the existing policy.

 The `/var/cfengine/lib` directory stores shared objects and dependencies that